 Hello Professor Göbel,

-for 23 years I have had menstrual migraines 3 days during ovulation and 5-7 days before and after my period.
+for 23 years I've had menstrual migraines for 3 days during ovulation and 5-7 days before and after my period.
+Since triptans are no longer effective, or rather, the attacks are getting longer, despite modern triptans like Relpax or Formigran, I'd like to consider prophylaxis.

 • Profile picture of Hartmut Göbel